|

 GOING TO THE MARKET OR OUT TO DINNER?

 A residence which presents a "lived-in" appearance is a deterrent to burglars.
 Never leave notes that can inform a burglar that your house is unoccupied.
 Make certain all windows and doors are secured before departing.
 An empty garage advertises your absence, so close the doors.
+When going out at night, leave one or more interior lights on and perhaps have a radio playing (TV sets should not be left unattended).
+Timers may be purchased that will turn lights on and off during your absence.
+Do not leave door keys under flower pots or doormats, inside an unlocked mailbox, over the doorway, or in other obvious places.

 WHEN PLANNING VACATIONS OR PROLONGED ABSENCES